Occurify/Occurify/README.md

 **Occurify**

+A comprehensive and intuitive .NET library for defining, filtering, transforming, and scheduling time periods.

 - Supports instants, periods, timelines and period timelines.
 - Implements collection and periodic timelines.
 - Supports an extensive set of fluent extension methods to filter and transform instants, periods, timelines and period timelines.
 - Includes 4500+ unit tests to ensure reliability.

 **Occurify.TimeZones**

+Time zone and cron expression support for Occurify: Filter, manipulate, and schedule instants and periods across time zones.

 - Supports time zone based instants and periods (e.g. time of day, day, week, etc).
 - Supports both forwards and backwards iteration through Cron instants and periods.